Adldap2/Adldap2/docs/models.md

     // There was an issue creating this user.
 }
 ```

+> **Note**: When you call the create method, if the model does not have a
+> distinguished name, one will automatically be generated for you using your
+> `base_dn` set in your configuration and the models common name.

+### Updating

 If you are sure the model **does exist** already inside your AD, you can use the `update()` method: